s0usik/cooking-telegrambot/README.md

 ## Acknowledgements

 Thank you for using the Cooking Bot!
-We hope you enjoy your culinary journey.
+I hope you enjoy your culinary journey.